adhingra603/prchecker/README.md

 [Eclipse EGit Github Connector] (https://github.com/eclipse/egit-github)

 ## How to Use
-Build from source
+**Build**
+The `pom.xml` file included in the repository is Maven compliant, and has all dependencies defined.
+A Maven environment is all that is required to build this project successfully.
 ```
 mvn clean package
 ```
+**Runtime Environment Settings**
 Set the following environment variables at the OS level.
 Alternatively, you can place these in an application.properties file.
-See the [Spring] (http://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html#boot-features-external-config-application-property-files) for details
+See the [Spring Externalized Configuration] (http://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html#boot-features-external-config-application-property-files) documentation for details
 ```
 # The auth token for your Slack account
 PR_SLACK_AUTH_TOKEN=